blitt2018/p53CompensatoryMutationPipeline/README.md

 ## Analysis of compensatory mutations
  - One question is whether or not certain biological groups have similar compensating mutations, and if so, what mutations occur in which groups?
 This question was answered visually in createCompensMutsByGenusHist.R.
  - Additionally, it is useful to know if delitirious mutations in the human sequence occur in wild type P53 sequences for different organisms.
 This question was answered visually in plotDelMutsForOrgCompensMuts.R.

+## Result:
+ - An experimentally validated human compensatory mutation was found in a wild-type mouse sequence.
+This sequence has very high sequence identity to the human referance sequence.
+Work for this step was done in pymol and evidence was shown in mouse_compensatory_mutation_visualized.png.
+The mutation found is validated to stabilize the human p53 structure in experimental studies.